mitsuroni/Two-Loop-Pure-Gluon-Wilson-Line-Integrals/README.md

-# 10 Two-Loop Pure-Gluon Wilson Line Integrals — J only
+# 10 Two-Loop Pure-Gluon Wilsonloop Integrals

 Shared 2026-06-27 with collaborators for verification and CAS evaluation.